The answer is around 1500 pixels longest edge. Read on if you want to find out why.

 Square pixels cause problems especially if you need to describe a circle with a vector object.
 Anti Aliasing has to be used to stop jagged edges.

 Here’s a screenshot of the top half of a letter ‘S’ from a font zoomed in to 3200% in Photoshop.
-You can see the semi-transparent anti-aliasing on the curved edge and even the pixel grid if you look carefully.
+You can see the semi-transparent anti-aliasing pixels on the curved edge and you can even see the pixel grid if you look carefully.

 Why doesn’t Adobe Make This Subject Clear?